WCYB-TV: History

 Robert Smith Sr. served as general manager of the station for almost 25 years.
 During his tenure, well-known newscasters Merrill Moore, Johnny Wood, and Steve Hawkins began their successful careers.
 Smith also oversaw the construction of a new building in downtown Bristol.
 The new facility was industry-leading in its design.
-After Smith's retirement, Joe Conway became General Manager in 1981.
-During the early '80s, Lamco invested extensively in people, news, programming, equipment, and marketing.
+After Smith's retirement, Joe Conway became general manager in 1981.
+During the early 1980s, Lamco invested extensively in people, news, programming, equipment, and marketing.
 WCYB was marketed as "The News Station".
 At the same time, NBC became the top-rated network with hits like The Cosby Show and Cheers, and WCYB secured top-rated syndicated programs such as Wheel of Fortune and Jeopardy!
 A hot air balloon with an NBC peacock design was purchased and flown across the region to promote the station.
 For most of the time from the 1980s to the early 2000s, WCYB claimed to be the highest-rated station in the top 100 U.S. TV markets.
 In 1984, Conway died suddenly.
 He was succeeded as general manager in 1985 by Bob Smith, Jr., who had been the station's News Director for several years.
-During the 1990s and beyond, Joe Macione, Jim McKernan and Jack Dempsey followed as General Managers.
-Steve Flint was named VP/General Manager in 2018.
+During the 1990s and beyond, Joe Macione, Jim McKernan and Jack Dempsey followed as general managers.
+Steve Flint was named VP/General manager in 2018.

 In the 1960s, this station produced a live weekday cartoon show for children called the Looney Tunes Club, hosted by Ed Spiegel.
 The show welcomed some 50 youngsters each day to participate on the show and was traditionally visited by children celebrating their birthdays.
 Each broadcast was opened with a rousing "Hi, boys and girls!" from Spiegel, with "Hi, Ed!" shouted back by the youngsters.
-The 1960s also saw three locally produced quiz shows: Kiddle Kollege (which pitted young students from different local schools against each other), Klassroom Kwiz (whose contestants were older high school students, a variation on the It's Academic format) and Klub Kwiz (which did the same using members of local civic and service clubs).
+The 1960s also saw three locally produced quiz shows: Kiddie Kollege (which pitted young students from different local schools against each other), Klassroom Kwiz (whose contestants were older high school students, a variation on the It's Academic format) and Klub Kwiz (which did the same using members of local civic and service clubs).

 WCYB took over WEMT's operations in February 2006 in a deal with WEMT's new owner, Aurora Broadcasting.
 As part of the Bonten deal later that year, Esteem Broadcasting bought WEMT from Aurora.
 Esteem would then pay $1.4 million in outstanding debt.
 WEMT moved from its studios in Johnson City to WCYB's facilities.

 On April 21, 2017, Sinclair announced its intent to purchase the Bonten stations for $240 million.
 The sale was completed on September 1.